Vyral/base-template/_posts/2018-07-18-portland-summer-market-update.md

   https://s3.amazonaws.com/vyralmarketing/John+Hatch/+Videos/2018/Portland+Real+Estate+Agent-+Market+Update.mp4
 pullquote: >-
-  A study from the MLS discovered that on average within a five-year period, homeowners increased their equity by a $121,000.
+  A study from the MLS discovered that on average within a five-year period, homeowners increased their equity by $121,000.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true